Charles de Chambrun (diplomat): Académie française

 With Paul Claudel, Maurice Garçon, Marcel Pagnol, Jules Romains and Henri Mondor, he was one of six people elected on 4 April 1946 to the Académie française in the second group election to fill the numerous empty seats caused by the lack of elections during the German occupation of France.

-Chambrun was a Grand officer of the Légion d'Honneur.
+Chambrun was made a Grand officer of the Légion d'Honneur in 1936.